sage2050/funkwhale_unraid/README.md

 ## Using a port other than 5000
 The api listnening port is currently hardcoded to 5000 in its setup file.
 If you wish to change the FUNKWHALE_API_PORT variable and the $upstreamport nginx variable, you must run this command inside the funkwhale_api container every time you start it:

-- exec gunicorn config.asgi:application --workers 4 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:5402
+- exec gunicorn config.asgi:application --workers 4 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:[NEW PORT]